Q. Do I have a Drake Student ID Number? Where can I find it?

 A. Our staff can answer most questions about your coursework.
 Please contact our office at 1-800-768-3224 or email@example.com.
 If you have a more specific question we will put you in touch with a Grading Instructor.

 Q. How do I convert a Google Doc into a Microsoft Word document?

 A. For step-by-step directions for converting a Google Doc into a Microsoft Word document click this link: Google Doc Conversion Document.

 Q. How long will it take for my coursework to be graded?

 A. It can take up to 60 days for your coursework to be graded, so be sure to plan accordingly and allow enough time for the grading process.

 Q. Can I get my coursework graded faster?

 A. Yes.
 You can have the grading process expedited.
-For a fee of $85.00 we will have your grade in the Drake University system in five business days.
-To expedite your coursework click here to fill out the form and make your payment.
-PLEASE NOTE: Your coursework must be received in our office before you make the payment.
+For a fee of $90.00 we will have your grade in the Drake University system in five business days.
+To expedite your coursework, select the "expedite" option when submitting your coursework electronically through LearningStream, our registration and coursework submission system.
 Call our office with questions: 1-800-768-3224.

 Q. Whom do I contact if I have a question about my Distance Learning grade?

 A. Please contact Distance Learning at firstname.lastname@example.org or 800-76 TEACH (800-768-3224).